 Seasonal mortality acts as a bottleneck for diversity

-Since seasonal mortality (m) defines the fraction of colonies that die end of every season, it can biologically also be understood as the width of bottleneck that the population goes through, albeit based on a proxy fitness measure (food stock of the colony at that instant).
+Since seasonal mortality (m) defines the fraction of colonies that die at the end of every season, it can biologically also be understood as the width of bottleneck that the population goes through, albeit based on a proxy fitness measure (food stock of the colony at that instant).
 This is reflected in the steep decline in cue diversity once more than half the population dies at the end of every season (m≥0.5), (Fig S2D).
 Since the cue diversity increases for all values of seasonal mortality compared to drift control, our model is robust to variations in this parameter.

 Increasing mutation strength of cues increases cue diversity and abundance